paulviet/Pewlett-Hackard-Analysis/README.md

 - We have 72,458 employees retirement retirement_titles window fast approaching, however we only have 1,549 mentorship_eligibility eligible for the Mentorship Program.
 This is quite a bit less than the number of employees to replace the vacant positions.

-- This graph below shows the age and count of employees, there is no employees outside of this age range.
-The entire current age range of the employees is just 10 years younger than the age of the retiring class and the age of nearly the entire staff falls in just this 5 year gap.
+- This graph below shows the age and count of employees, there is no employees younger than the max of this age range, so there has not been any addition younger aged workers.

 ![employee_birthdates](images/employee_birthdates.png)